Azure/Azure-AI-Content-Safety-Private-Preview/Groundness Detection API Private Preview.md

 **Text length limitations**
 Please note that the maximum character limit for the grounding sources is 55K characters, and for the text and query, it is 7.5K characters for each API call.
 If your input (either text or grounding sources) exceeds these character limitations per API call, you will encounter an error.

+**Regions**
+Region/location
+To use this API, you must create your Azure AI Content Safety resource in the supported regions.
+Currently, it is available in the following Azure regions:
+East US 2
+France Central
+UK South
+West US
+Sweden Central

 **RPS limitations**

 | Pricing Tier | Requests per 10 second (RPS) |